umich-hist-399/campus-histories/blurbs/michigan-dinners.md

 ## Sources

-- “3500 Will Acclaim President Ruthven at Dinner Tonight.” _Michigan Daily Digital Archives_, October 27, 1939.
+- "3500 Will Acclaim President Ruthven at Dinner Tonight." _Michigan Daily Digital Archives_, October 27, 1939.

-- “Alumni to Gather for Celebration.” _Michigan Daily Digital Archives_, November 7, 1930.
+- "Alumni to Gather for Celebration." _Michigan Daily Digital Archives_, November 7, 1930.

 - Bates, Henry Moore. _The Plan and Purpose of the Michigan Union_.
 Ann Arbor: The Richmond & Backus co., 1905.